Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ``sex`` : The gender of the individual,
-``Occupation`` : Occupation the individual is involved in, ``Workclass``: Work class of the individual such as Private, Government etc., ``Education_Label`` and ``Education_Number`` The education level attained by individual in words and corresponding numeric value in `Education-Number` column where Pre school is considered as basic level of education with numeric value 1 and the largest numeric value 16 for the highest level of education attained which is Doctorate, ``Relationship``: Relationship the person is involved such as a Wife, Husband or Unmarried, ``Native-country`` The native country of the individual, ``Income_class`` : The target variable either `>$50k` or `<=$50k`.
+``Occupation`` : Occupation the individual is involved in, ``Workclass``: Work class of the individual such as Private, Government etc., ``Education_Label`` and ``Education_Number`` The education level attained by individual in words and corresponding numeric value in `Education_Number` column where Pre school is considered as basic level of education with numeric value 1 and the largest numeric value 16 for the highest level of education attained which is Doctorate, ``Relationship``: Relationship the person is involved such as a Wife, Husband or Unmarried, ``Native-country`` The native country of the individual, ``Income_class`` : The target variable either `>$50k` or `<=$50k`.